Daniel0921/CO2-Analysis/README.md

 ## Running the project

 1. Clone or download the repository.
-2. Place the original source CSV at:
+2. Place the source CSV at:

 ```text
 data/raw/CO2_Analysis.csv